-Though coconut and cassava were more favourable hosts than cocoa and crotalaria, the latter was more sensitive to the attack of the pest.
+Though coconut and cassava ware more favourable hosts than cocoa and crotalaria, the latter was more sensitive to the attack of the past.

-Slug caterpillars (Parasa lepida Cram. and Conthyla rotunda H).
+Slug caterpillars (Parasa lepida Cram. and Conthyla rotunda H)

-These two are the most common slug caterpillar pests of coconut, sporadic in occurrence and assuming epidemic properties inflicting very severe crop damage.
+These two are the most common slug caterpillar pests of coconst, sporadic in occurrence and assuming epidemic properties inflicting very severe crop damage.